linux-nerd/word-replace/README.md

 Installation
 -----------

+1. Get word-replace in one of the following ways:
-Download word-replace.js and place the file in your working folder.
-Include word-replace.js in your script tag.
+  - Download word-replace.js and place the file in your working folder.
+  - **Bower**
+    - ```bower install word-replace```

+2. Include word-replace.js in your script tag.

     <script src="path/to/replace-word.js"></script>